Gattimela

 Gattimela is a 2019 Indian Kannada-language television soap opera that aired on Zee Kannada.
 The series is directed by Koramangala Anil.
 It premiered on 11 March 2019.
 The show is an official remake of Telugu TV series Varudhini Parinayam.
-The series stars Rakshith Gowda and Nisha Ravikrishnan.
+One of the longest running Kannada television soap opera, the series stars Rakksh and Nisha Ravikrishnan.
 It was the most-watched daily soap on Kannada television in 2020.